Publicis CEO says board backs him after Omnicom deal fails

-PARIS Advertising agency Publicis will probably return money to shareholders and pursue smaller acquisitions this year as it seeks to get back on track after the failure of a $35 billion (21 billion pounds) merger with U.S. peer Omnicom.
+PARIS Advertising agency Publicis will probably return money to shareholders and pursue smaller acquisitions this year as it seeks to get back on track after the failure of a $35 billion merger with U.S. peer Omnicom.

 Chief Executive Maurice Levy told Reuters in an interview on Friday that the board backed him to stay on despite what was arguably the biggest setback of his more than 30-year tenure.